-In his work Object (Vase) (2015), Aboriginal figures assume the roles of Victorian nobility.
+In Michael Cook's Object (Vase) (2015), Aboriginal figures assume the roles of Victorian nobility.
 In their plush, moneyed surrounds they, literally, impose control over their human chattels.
 The role reversal sees Indigenous subjects interacting with people as props; the once elite, recast as objects.
-Michael Cook is one of Australia’s most exciting and upcoming Indigenous artists.

 Shot on location at Labassa, a 19th century National Trust property in Melbourne, Cook has recreated fanciful dinner party scenes where each image leads to the next and which forms a narrative turning divisions (class, gender and colour) on their head.